haiwera-silk-cd/magento-devdocs/guides/v2.0/migration/migration-plan.md

 ## 步骤5.
 Make changes to the migrated data (if needed)

-Sometimes you may want to have your Magento 2 store with different catalog structure, sales rules, CMS pages, etc. after migration.
+Sometimes you may want to have your Magento 2 store with different catalog structure, sales rules, CMS pages, 等. after migration.

 It is is important to practice caution while working through manual data changes.
 Mistakes will create errors in the incremental data migration step that follows.